jexiaong/TCP-IP-Sending-Images-in-C-/README.md

 [indiv-imgs](/indiv-imgs): sends and displays a singular image

 # Usage
+- Fill in the IP Address of the receiving PC in sender.cpp
+- Adjust the number of connections in receiver.cpp if applicable (current code only allows 1 connection)
 - Run receiver.cpp on the pc receiving/displaying the images first, then run sender.cpp on the pc sending
 - sender.cpp takes the path to the image or folder of images as a commandline argument.